Greek Constitution of 1823: Articles and sections

+Dissolution of the local legislative bodies and abolishing the position of the Commander in Chief

 Basically, the Constitution of 1823 has the same structure with the Constitution of 1822.
 The provisions for the human rights are more extended and the function of the justice is regulated in a more detailed way.
 Petrobey Mavromichalis was re-elected as president of the Executive Body.
 The 2nd Assembly dissolved all the local legislative bodies and repealed the title of the "High Commander in Chief", which was previously attributed to Theodoros Kolokotronis.

+Infuence from the American constitution and the American Declaration of Independence

 The Greek Constitution of 1823 made direct reference to the American Constitution as its inspiration and included as amendments full Greek translations of the 1776 American Declaration of Independence and the American Constitution.